Second French Empire: Overseas empire

-Napoleon III doubled the area of the French overseas Empire; he established French rule in New Caledonia, and Cochinchina, established a protectorate in Cambodia (1863); and colonised parts of Africa.
+Napoleon III doubled the area of the French overseas empire; he established French rule in New Caledonia, and Cochinchina, established a protectorate in Cambodia (1863); and colonised parts of Africa.
 He joined Britain in sending an army to China during the Second Opium War and the Taiping Rebellion (1860), but French ventures failed to establish influence in Japan (1867) and Korea (1866).

 To carry out his new overseas projects, Napoleon III created a new Ministry of the Navy and the Colonies, and appointed an energetic minister, Prosper, Marquis of Chasseloup-Laubat, to head it.
 A key part of the enterprise was the modernisation of the French Navy; he began the construction of fifteen powerful screw steamers; and a fleet of steam powered troop transports.
 The French Navy became the second most powerful in the world, after Britain's.
-He also created a new force of colonial troops, including elite units of naval infantry, Zouaves, the Chasseurs d'Afrique, and Algerian sharpshooters, and he expanded the Foreign Legion, which had been founded in 1831 and fought well in the Crimea, Italy and Mexico.
+He also created a new force of colonial troops, including elite units of naval infantry, Zouaves, the Chasseurs d'Afrique, and Algerian sharpshooters, and he expanded the Foreign Legion, which had been founded in 1831 and fought well in Crimea, Italy, and Mexico.
 French overseas territories had tripled in area; in 1870 they covered almost a million square kilometres, and controlled nearly five million inhabitants.
-While soldiers, administrators, businessmen and missionaries came and left, very few Frenchmen permanently settled in the colonies, except in Algeria.
+While soldiers, administrators, businessmen, and missionaries came and left, very few Frenchmen permanently settled in the colonies, except in Algeria.
 The colonial trade reached 600 million francs, but the profits were overwhelmed by the expenses.
-However, a major goal was the 'Mission civilisatrice', the mission to spread French culture, language and religion, and this proved successful.
+However, a major goal was the 'mission civilisatrice', the mission to spread French culture, language, and religion, and this proved successful.